Amati

-Amati (/əˈmɑːti/, [aˈmaːti]) is the last name of a family of Italian violin makers who lived at Cremona from about 1538 to 1740.
+Amati (/əˈmɑːti/, [aˈmaːti]) is the surname of a family of Italian violin makers who lived at Cremona from about 1538 to 1740.
 Their importance is considered equal to those of the Bergonzi, Guarneri, and Stradivari families.
 Today, violins created by Nicolò Amati are valued at around $600,000.
-Because of their age and rarity, Amati instruments are mostly kept in museum or private collections and are seldom played in public.
+Because of their age and rarity, Amati instruments are mostly kept in museums or private collections and are seldom played in public.